oliworx/mysql-anonymous/README.md

 # Mysql Anonymous

-Contributors can benefit from having real data when they are developing.
+Developers can benefit from having real data when they are developing.
 This script can do a few things (see `anonymize.yml`):

 ### Operations